yashtyagi04/compressor-head/doc/CONTRIBUTING.md

 If everything is good with your pull request, then soon it will be merged by a project collaborator.
 However, it is more likely that a reviewer asks for some changes to be made to your pull request.
-To do so, simply return to step 6 and after making the changes and commit we perform the following commands:
+To do so, simply make changes according to the reviewer and after making the changes and commit we perform the following commands:
 ```bash
 git checkout <your-name-branch>
 git fetch upstream